maithaalghfeli/IntroToInteractiveMedia/midtermProject/journal.md

 ###### SIDE NOTE: THIS IS JUST AN IMAGINATIVE IMPLEMENTATION OF THE STAR WARS THEME AND IT DOES NOT, BY ANY CHANCE, REPRESENT A PROPER REPRESENTATION!

 # Progress

+**Thursday Feb 18, 2021**

+Today's work was simple, I only researched how I was going to execute this project, I looked for other people's recreations of this app and saw how they went about recreating it.
+What their code looked like and what programs they used.

+**Thursday Feb 22, 2021**

+I took a break from working on the Project as other work got stressfull, but today I worked on the background, I am still scouting for sound, quite confused as to whether use a Star Wars soundtrack as a background or not (Most probably will).
+I also inserted the typeface I am going to be using it is called *Krungthep* which is quite on brand with the theme.
+I have the saber count ready, that took a long while to figure out.
+I used arrays to do it.
+I have played with the Saber and Planet positioning but have not executed any code on them yet.